storj-archived/kfs/README.md

 ----------

 The Storj network consists of a number of distributed peers who provide storage capacity for lease to others.
-In it's current implementation, these nodes store encrypted shards and their associated metadata in a [LevelDB].
+In its current implementation, these nodes store encrypted shards and their associated metadata in a [LevelDB].
-LevelDB provides a number of features that make it desirable for this use case; this includes it's lexicographically sorted keys providing fast lookups for content-addressable values, fast and efficient compression, and perhaps most notably it's portability which allows the Storj software to run on a wide range of hardware including dated or underpowered computers.
+LevelDB provides a number of features that make it desirable for this use case; this includes its lexicographically sorted keys providing fast lookups for content-addressable values, fast and efficient compression, and perhaps most notably its portability which allows the Storj software to run on a wide range of hardware including dated or underpowered computers.

-However, due to the nature of LevelDB's design and it's implementation in the Storj software, it's performance suffers after the size of the database exceeds approximately 100GiB.
+However, due to the nature of LevelDB's design and its implementation in the Storj software, its performance suffers after the size of the database exceeds approximately 100GiB.
 This impact is larger on lower end systems and can also vary based on the type of disk in use.
-These performance issues seem to arise from LevelDB's compaction mechanism (which is a desirable feature).
+These performance issues seem to arise from LevelDB's compaction mechanism (which is an otherwise desirable feature).
 In addition to the cost of compaction, LevelDB blocks reads and writes during this process, which causes storage nodes to become effectively offline until the process completes.

 These properties indicate that if the size of a single database can be given an upper bound, then the cost of compaction can be significantly reduced to an